 These regulations were amended in 2016 and 2018 to cover deposits of material on the seabed from the launch of space vehicles.

 Exploratory oil and gas drilling

-The second set of regulations covering exploratory oil and gas drilling came into force on 28 February 2014.
+A set of regulations covering exploratory oil and gas drilling came into force on 28 February 2014.

-Exclusive Economic Zone and Continental Shelf (Environmental Effects— Non–notified Activities) Regulations 2014 [New Zealand Legislation website]
+These are the Exclusive Economic Zone and Continental Shelf (Environmental Effects— Non–notified Activities) Regulations 2014 [New Zealand Legislation website]

 Discharge of harmful substances, dumping of waste and burial at sea

 Two sets of regulations, covering the discharge of harmful substances from offshore structures, dumping of waste, and burial at sea, came into force on 31 October 2015.